Oxford Seniors is Dedicated to Serving Seniors and Strengthening Community.

 Oxford Seniors has been serving Oxford and the surrounding communities since 1953.
 In 1977, Oxford Senior Citizens became incorporated and began receiving funding from United Way and the area Council on Aging.
 Senior transportation began in 1978 as the "Help Van," and the Congregate Meal Program followed the same year.

-In 1990, Oxford Seniors became the provider for the Home Delivered Meals Program, delivering hot, nutritious meals to homebound seniors.
+In 1990, Oxford Seniors became the provider for the Home Delivered Meals Program (now Meals on Wheels), delivering hot, nutritious meals to homebound older adults.
 The current Oxford Seniors building was completed in 1982.
 The Community Adult Day Service was added in 2000 to serve older adults with special needs who cannot stay home alone.

 The Center is open Monday through Friday, allowing members to use the facilities regularly, and participate in their favorite forms of recreation.
 It may be a friendly game of pool, or a challenging game of bridge.